-When synchronising data across wide area links it is an important consideration to find out the available bandwidth for synchronisation purposes.
+When synchronizing data across wide area links it is an important consideration to find out the available bandwidth for synchronization purposes.
 Below is a table of typical transfer speeds.
-Another thing to consider is when the synchronisation will be taking place, day/night/weekends, quality of the link and the actual available bandwidth that is available, excluding other normal network traffic.
+Another thing to consider is when the synchronization will be taking place, day/night/weekends, quality of the link and the actual available bandwidth that is available, excluding other normal network traffic.
 All of this can have a dramatic effect on our ability to store data offsite.

 Below is a simple table showing how much data can be transferred across a WAN link.

 No matter what backup software a company chooses daily management reports are run to ensure the backups ran successfully.
 The more data, servers and applications we add, the more time and complexity our backups become.
 Companies employ staff to manage their backups full-time why?
 It’s all down to paranoia, we add more of everything and our worries grow that something somewhere is going to fail.

 When we founded Fortuna Data 27 years ago, staff would spend 1-2 hours a day on checking data backups, so what went wrong, surely today systems and technology are more reliable than they were?
 Yes, systems and software are more reliable and advanced, but the problem is we have far more data and servers performing tasks.
 Businesses that virtualized their infrastructures have 50-300 servers running on much bigger and more powerful hardware, if someone pulls the plug on this, we lose a large number of virtual machines and not just one!
 So, the worry here is how to make the virtualized infrastructure highly available against such an event occurring.